Information and Privacy Commissioner of Ontario – FIPPA – FAQ’s

 Will the institution release information about me?

-The acts contain a number of provisions (section 21 and 49 of FIPPA, and section 14 and 38 of MFIPPA), which help the institution decide whether your privacy would be jeopardized by the release of the records.
+The acts contain a number of provisions (sections 21 and 49 of FIPPA, and sections 14 and 38 of MFIPPA), which help the institution decide whether your privacy would be jeopardized by the release of the records.
 We refer to these provisions as “exemptions” because they exempt information from disclosure.